votchallenge/toolkit-legacy/documentation/internals.md

 Working directory
 -----------------

-The working directory automatically populated with several subdirectories:
+The working directory is automatically populated with several subdirectories:

 * `sequences/` - This subdirectory contains sequence data.
 By default the testing sequence dataset will be automatically downloaded the first time the evaluation starts in a specific working directory.
 Alternatively you can download the entire dataset manually and extract it to this directory.
 Each sequence is contained in a separate directory with the following structure:
 	- `<sequence name>/` - A directory that contains a sequence.